Anderbone/myblog/content/posts/christian-god-loved-us-not-self-love.md

 +++
 date = "2021-06-21"
-title = "We love because He first loved us, not meaningless self love” tags = ["psychology","Christian"] toc = false
+title = "We love because He first loved us, not meaningless self love" tags = ["psychology","Christian"] toc = false
 +++
+Self-esteem, self-love, self-help, self-respect, self, self, self.

 > You can't love others properly without loving yourself at first.  - popular idea

 > We love because He first loved us.
 1 John 4: 19

 > Mental states do not come before language nor accompany a sequence of words but are lived and experienced in the context of linguistic expression. -Wittgenstein

-Self-esteem, self-love, self-help, self-respect, self, self, self.

 It's wrong from a syntax perspective at first.
 Help, love, respect, and care, when we use these words, they are usually correctly used to describe the relationship between people.
 Adding a self before these words is simply wrong in syntax, as saying I eat water or drink food or I borrow money from myself.
 Bear in mind all these words nowadays everywhere like self-esteem, are extremely new and people for generations live without the need to create such words.